mayralgr/questions-answers/questions/elasticsearch.md

 Indexes distribute the information in shards, replicas are not used to distribute information.
 The replicas are just copies of the primary shards.

-An index distribute the information in shards, elasticsearch try to balance them.
-They can be rebalanced by modifiying the router but usually elasticsearch try to keep a balance of how many information is in the shards.
+An index distributes the information in shards, elasticsearch tries to balance them.
+They can be rebalanced by modifiying the router but usually elasticsearch tries to keep a balance of how many information is in the shards.

 ### Replicas